OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 We now discuss a complication in how units will be determined for display.
 For most units, when you convert to another unit the graphic should label the y-axis with that unit.
 In [example #2](#examples), several different meter units are converted to US dollar.
 It does not matter what the original units are, OED should label the y-axis as US dollar.
 Most units work this way including units that have bidirectional links.
 The units with one directional links, esp. where the arrow is away from that unit, can be different.
 In the case of kg CO2, you can do the conversion kg CO2 → kg → lb.
 Using the method just described, the label would be lb and you would lose the association to CO2.
 One way considered to fix this was to have a unit for each type of CO2 so you have units for kg CO2, lb CO2, Metric ton CO2, etc. There were two main drawback in doing this.
 First, the admin had to enter all of these units and keep them up to date with any desired mass unit.
 This would be even trickier because OED would prefer to provide some of the CO2 conversions and then the admin would need to know to fix them if they added a mass unit.
 Second, the graph allows chained conversion for the reason that you don't need to add conversions for every pair of units but only between enough to create the relationships needed.
 That is why the current example links kg CO2 to kg and then allows to convert to lb.
 It also means that if we add another mass unit that links to, say, lb, you can convert from kg CO2 to the new mass unit via a chained conversion without updating CO2 related units.

 To keep the same basic graph and allow chained conversions, each unit will have a suffix value.
-In the case of kg CO2 is will be CO2 but in most cases it will be blank.
+In the case of kg CO2 it will be CO2 but in most cases it will be blank.
 When the [path is determined](#determining-conversions) as shown above, the suffix to use for display is equal to the last suffix that is not blank.
 (It seems unlikely that two units on the path will have suffixes but we cover that case by selecting the last one.)
 If they are all blank then it is blank.
 The graphic unit is the name of the final unit of the conversion in most cases.
 If the suffix is not blank then it is the name of the final unit of conversion followed by the suffix with " of " between.
 In [example #3](#examples), the final unit is "Short ton of CO2" because all suffixes are blank along each vertex except for kg CO2 with the suffix of CO2.
 Since the final unit along the path is "Short ton" and the suffix was "CO2", the y-axis label would be "Short ton of CO2".
 In examples without CO2, the suffix would be blank so the y-axis would be labeled with the final unit.

 While the conceptual idea works, there is an issue in keeping track of the units labeled from ones created by a path through a unit with a suffix.
 First, it is possible for two paths to get to the final destination unit with different y-axis labels and conversion value.
 In the sample graph this happens because: